Nicky-muindi/nicky-muindi.github.io/football-livescore-tv/README.md

 ---

-## ⚽ About Live Football TV
+## ⚽ About Football Livescore Tv

-**Live Football TV** is a football-focused application that helps users stay informed with:
+**Football Livescore Tv** is a football-focused application that helps users stay informed with:

 - Match schedules and fixtures
 - Live scores and match updates